Everything you need to stay audit-ready

 Instant Accessibility Check

-Scan any homepage for WCAG 2.1 AA issues in seconds with the real axe-core engine.
-Get a live score, legal-exposure signal, and the top issues to fix.
+Scan any page for WCAG 2.1 AA issues in seconds with the real axe-core engine.
+Get a live automated score, severity breakdown, and a legal-exposure signal.

 Check a page